https://github.com/alphaone1/sonicweb

 * focused purpose, thus little attack surface

-* usage of OWASP [Coraza](https://github.com/corazawaf/coraza) middleware
+* integrates OWASP [Coraza](https://github.com/corazawaf/coraza) middleware

-to follow best security practices
+to follow security best practices

 * HTTPS using [Let's Encrypt](https://letsencrypt.org) certificates

-[Jaeger Tracing](https://jaegertracing.io)
+for example, [Prometheus](https://prometheus.io) and [Jaeger Tracing](https://jaegertracing.io)

-* no complications with configuration files
+* no need for complicated configuration files

 Getting Started